 A framework for an integrated response modeling suite to address oil spills under ice, in leads, in the MIZ and for 3/10 to 8/10 ice cover, etc.;

-Recommendations and conclusions for addition of submodels on response technologies;
+Recommendations and conclusions for addition of sub models on response technologies;

 Recommendations and conclusions on incorporation of natural resource and food security protection, and Traditional Ecological Knowledge into models; and

 Detailed recommendations, conclusions and scopes of work on needed modeling research to fill gaps identified during the project.
-The Project PI will develop the content and outline of the final knowledge product with reviews and coordination by the Core Team and Project Champion Captain Trego.
+The Project PI will develop the content and outline of the final knowledge product with reviews and coordination by the Core Team and Project Champion, CAPT Trego.
 Following coordination of/concurrence with the overall outline, the Project PI will draft the associated final knowledge report, and plan to complete it within three months after the second workshop.
 Once drafted, the Project PI will send it to the Project Champion, Core Team, OC and Working Group Co-leads for edits.
 Once this level of coordination is accomplished, the Project PI will send it to ADAC for coordination.
 Within one month of receiving ADAC’s comments/edits, the Project PI will submit the final knowledge product to ADAC, the Core Team and Project Champion Captain Trego.
 Once the report is submitted and promulgated, the Project PI and ADAC will coordinate a corresponding peer-review journal article.

-Student Participation:

-Throughout the project, the PI continues workforce development with undergraduate- and/or graduate-level students from the University of New Hampshire’s Civil and Environmental Engineering Department to assist in gathering taking notes during conference calls and at the workshops and Working Group meetings.
-ADAC and the Project PI will continue to coordinate and integrate these students into the ADAC Fellows Program.
-Accordingly, these student Fellows are governed and supported in accordance with the DHS S&T UP-ADAC Cooperative Grant Terms and Conditions.
-These student Fellows also help write the progress reports and the final knowledge product.
-The students will also support the Project PI in administering project tasks, to include the on-going modeling literature review, and maintain the project database.
-Through conference call and workshop participation and attendance, notetaking, database maintenance and report writing, these students will meet key people in the field of oil spill response, assessment, restoration and research.
-This includes meeting with USCG experts and operators.
-These students are continuing to learn the foundational principles in the field, the state of the current science, and the new and emerging topics.
-Once they graduate, ADAC will coordinate their participation into the Homeland Security Enterprise.

-The students participating in the program are shown in the table below.

-Table 9.
-Project student activities.